 Made it a year?
-You go!
 Celebrate your sobriety with custom sobriety medallions!

 Each AA medallion has a custom color to signify the amount of time a person has been sober.
 1 month sober is red, 2 months sober is gold, 3 months sober is green, 6 months sober is blue, 9 months sober is purple, and so on.
-This happens for the entire first year, and then with the person in recover reaches a year, the medallions change to the color bronze and mark each year of sobriety.
-The metal of these medallions vary, but are significantly heavier than their aluminum counter parts.
+This happens for the entire first year, and then with the person in recovery reaches a year, the medallions change to the color bronze and mark each year of sobriety.
+The metal of these medallions vary but are significantly heavier than their aluminum counterparts.

 Some of the common symbols used in the creation of sobriety medallions are the inclusion of the length of time it represents, the AA circle and triangle logo, the words “To Thine Own Self, Be True”, three pillars of service – unity, recovery, service, and the serenity prayer on the reverse side.